 ANY and ALL SMU current students, incoming students, and alumni can take part in the Summer Film Production (SFP), whether in planning, the shoot itself, or in post-production.
 This is designed to be a fun, collaborative, educational experience so all are welcome.

 That does not mean, however, that anyone can automatically take any role or is guaranteed a particular crew job or cast role.
 An overview of cast and crew selection procedures and restrictions can be found here; for more detailed information, see the "Acting / Casting" and/or "Crewing" sections of our FAQs page.

 Crew Head Requirements

-Starting with the 2015-17 SFP, priority will be given for anyone wishing to be considered as a crew head (with a potential exception for producers – see next section) to those who have worked on-set on at least one previous SMU Summer Film Production.
-This is to ensure that those in charge of each department have been through the production process on a feature-length student-run project before and know what it entails.
+For anyone wishing to be considered as a crew head (with a potential exception for producers – see next section), strong preference is given to those who have worked on-set on at least one previous SMU Summer Film Production.
+This is to ensure that those in charge of each department have been through the production process on a large-scale student-run project before and know what it entails.
 Only if no one who has worked on a prior SFP is interested in taking on a particular crew head role will others be considered.

 Because getting to direct or produce the Summer Film Project is both an honor and a major responsibility, including oversight of a large budget and a large student crew, anyone wishing to be considered as a producer and/or director for this project must apply through a rigorous selection process.
 This is to ensure that the students selected to take on these core roles have the commitment, training, and ability to handle such demanding roles.
 Anyone interested in directing and/or producing an SFP should read through ALL the information on this website thoroughly, including ALL the FAQs, so as to be familiar with every aspect of how the SFP works.